gilesvangruisen/try-component/README.md

 (Component, errorHandler) -> (WrappedComponent)
 ```

-…where errorHandler is a function that accepts an `Error` object and a `context` with the following format:
+…where errorHandler is a function to be called upon a runtime error, and will be passed both an `Error` object and a `context` object with the following format:

 ```
 {